Lois Frankel addresses public health policies and immigration concerns in recent statements

 Related

-2 companies in cities within Palm Beach County received two inspections in October
+FDA conducted inspections of 12 companies in cities located in Palm Beach County in Q1

-There were two companies in cities associated with Palm Beach County that received two FDA inspections in October, according to the U.S. Food and Drug Administration.
+There were 12 companies in cities associated with Palm Beach County that received 12 FDA inspections in the first quarter of 2026, according to the U.S. Food and Drug Administration.

 Trending